zillerlab/CASTom-iGEx/Software/model_prediction/README.md

     --InfoFold \
     --no_zip (default F)
 ```
-*NOTE: can be splitted for subset of samples (depends on covDat_file), genes are NOT filtered*
+*NOTE: can be split for subset of samples (depends on covDat_file), genes are NOT filtered*

 The output includes (saved in *--outFold*):
 - predictedExpression.txt.gz

 ### Alternative: Predict gene expression on not harmonized data
 Similar as before BUT the genotype-only data is not initially harmonized with the reference panel.
-This scenario happens if it's necessary to use a previously trained model on a new data, however the best solution would be to initially harmonize reference pane and genotype-only data so to preoperly account for the LD structure of the available variants.
-Prior to this step is necessary that the genotype-only data has been filtered to include only variants from the reference panel genotype data (also having same REF and ALT annotation).
-The gene expression are imputed based on variants intersection.
+This scenario happens if it's necessary to use a previously trained model on a new data, however the best solution would be to initially harmonize the reference panel and the genotype-only data to properly account for the LD structure of the available variants.
+Prior to this step, genotype-only must be filtered to include only variants in the reference panel with the same REF and ALT annotation.
+The gene expression is imputed based on variants intersection.

 ```sh
 ./Priler_predictGeneExp_smallerVariantSet_run.R \